LexoL/ds_gcd_courseproject/CodeBook.md

 The relevant files and directories form the following tree:

 * \<working directory\>
-    + `run_analysis.R`  // is the script which performs all the transforamtions and analysis
+    + `run_analysis.R`  // is the script which performs all the transformations and analysis
     + `step5.txt`       // appears after the script has successfully run.
     + `UCI HAR Dataset`
          + `activity_labels.txt`